 When working with a client, teaching a course, or in my Brave & Beautiful Membership, all shiny ideas, research, recommendations, or dialogue is filtered through my 3 keys in order to make our learning and experience far more meaningful and sustainable.

-This fall, I’ll teach a mini-course “Become Who You Really Are: 3 KEYS for Sustainable and Meaningful Growth.”
-Pre-register at half price until 9/14.
+Starting 10/21 I’m teaching a mini-course “Become Who You Really Are: 3 KEYS for Sustainable and Meaningful Growth.”
+Learn more & register here (folks on my email list can register for half price).

 Three Keys to Becoming Who You Really Are